mitjafelicijan/abtts/README.md

 - This program is written in Python and is using [UnrealSpeech](https://unrealspeech.com/) under the hood for TTS.
-- Check out an [sudio sample of a pragraph](./samples/paragraph.mp3) to see the quality of audio.
+- Check out an [audio sample of a paragraph](./samples/paragraph.mp3) to see the quality of audio.

 ## What does it do?